Ajmer - V (Naya Bazar) Assembly constituency

 Ajmer - V (Naya Bazar) was a single-member constituency of the Legislative Assembly of the Ajmer State, India.
 The constituency covered four wards of the Ajmer municipality; No. 1, 3, 7 and 9.
 The constituency had 11,467 voters at the time of the 1951 assembly election.
+Ambalal of the Bharatiya Jana Sangh was its only representative, from 1951 to 1956.

+In 1956, when India's state boundaries were reorganised, it became a district of the Rajasthan state.
+Ajmer state was merged into Rajasthan state on 1 November 1956.